arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Creating a New Directory_

-	> **Note:** This dialog gathers essential information needed to create a directory tenant for you.
+	> **Note:** This dialog box gathers essential information needed to create a directory tenant for you.
 	>
-	> * **Organization Name**: This field is required, and its value will be used as a moniker whenever there's the need to display the company name.
+	> * **Name**: This field is required, and its value will be used as a moniker whenever there's the need to display the company name.
 	>
 	> * **Domain Name**: This field represents a critical piece of information: it is the part of the directory tenant domain name that is specific to your tenant, what distinguishes it from every other directory tenant.
 	>
 	>		At creation, every directory tenant is identified by a domain of the form <tenantname>.onmicrosoft.com.
 That domain is used in the UPN of all the directory users and in general wherever it is necessary to identify your directory tenant.
 After creation it is possible to register additional domains that you own.
 For more information, see domain management.
 	>
-	> * **The Domain Name must be unique**: the UI validation logic will help you to pick a unique value.
+	> 		The domain name must be unique.
+The UI validation logic will help you to pick a unique value.
 It is recommended that you choose a handle which refers to your company, as that will help users and partners as they interact with the directory tenant.
 	>
 	> * **Country or Region**: The value selected in this dropdown will determine where your tenant will be created.
 Given that the directory will store sensitive information, please do take into account the normative about privacy of the country in which your company operates.